top of page

 What’s hip and happening on the grasslands?

 How do we Frisians spend our time off?
 Frisians in the Netherlands must have loads of it because perspectives for a job are about the lowest in the country.
-And those who have a job don't face traffic jams consuming precious hours every day, unlike the people in the cities in the south of the country.
+In addition, those who have a job don't face traffic jams consuming precious hours every day, unlike the people in the cities more to the south of the country.

-In this post we'll focus on two important, traditional leisure activities that take place on the endless, flat grasslands.
-Knowledge of these activities might come in handy for retired city folk too, who romantically think of buying a house in a hamlet, or even more challenging a remote old farm, after retirement.
-Please first learn to enjoy these leisure activities, before even considering buying a house or old farm on the grasslands in the northwest of Germany, or in the north of the Netherlands.
-Make sure the same doesn't happen to you as with a well-known Dutch show master who moved from vibrant Amsterdam to quiet Achlum and perished in solitude.
-Read or post Celtic-Frisian heritage: There's no dealing with the Wheel of Fortune to hear his disillusion.
+In this blog post we'll focus on two important, traditional leisure activities that take place on the endless, flat grasslands.
+Also dubbed the groene woestijn 'green desert'.
+Knowledge of these activities might come in handy for retired city folk too, who romantically think of buying a house in a hamlet, or even more challenging, a remote old farm, after retirement.
+Please, learn to enjoy these leisure activities first before even considering buying a house or old farm in the northwest of Germany, or in the north of the Netherlands.
+Make sure the same doesn't happen to you as with a well-known Dutch show master who moved from the vibrant city of Amsterdam to the quiet village of Achlum and who perished in solitude.
+Read our blog post Celtic-Frisian heritage: There's no dealing with the Wheel of Fortune to understand his disillusion.

 1. Ljipaaisykje

 In springtime things are really kicking off.
-It's ljipaaisykje time!
+It is ljipaaisykje time!
 Try to pronounce this verb at your own risk.
 Some people choked on it.
 To ljipaaisykje can be broken down into ljip (peewit), aai (egg), and sykje (to seek).
-Pronounce it like: ljip-ie (as in to die)-seek-yuh, and everything as deep in your throat as possible.
+Pronounce it like: ljip-ie (as in 'to die')-seek-yuh, and everything as deep in your throat as humanly possible.

 to ljipaaisykje, and to fierljeppe

-Seeking for the eggs of the peewit, also called lapwing, is an emotional thing for Frisians of province Friesland.
+Seeking for the eggs of the peewit, also called lapwing, is an emotional thing for Frisians of the province of Friesland.
 The ‘sport’ used to be unrestricted.
-Concerned environmentalists, however, succeeded to restrict this free-time activity since the peewit population was decreasing strongly (specifically) in the Netherlands over the last decades.
-Every year, the Frisians try through court rulings and decisions to continue their tradition of seeking for peewit nests, but each time are losing more and more ground.
-Today, it's practically forbidden.
+Concerned environmentalists, however, succeeded to restrict this free-time activity since the peewit population was decreasing strongly, and specifically, in the Netherlands over the last decades.
+Every year, the Frisians try through court rulings to continue their tradition of seeking for peewit nests, but each time are losing more and more ground.
+Today, it is practically forbidden.
 The environmentalists concerns are understandable, but it leaves the jobless and traffic-free Frisians with even more spare-time to kill on their endless grasslands.

-Another increasingly popular wolf-in-sheep's-clothing disguise among egg hunters, whether peewits, geese, or ducks, is pretending you're picking up trash and plastics.
-Pretending you're an environmentally concerned and responsible citizen.
-Just take a trash bag filled with some pieces of plastic, and perhaps even a grabber, and pretend you're searching the ditch sides for trash.
-Your trash bag serves as your bag for eggs as well.
+Another increasingly popular wolf-in-sheep's-clothing disguise among egg hunters, whether peewits, geese, or ducks, is pretending you are picking up cans, beer bottles, plastic packaging, etc. Pretending you are an environmentally concerned and responsible citizen.
+Just take a garbage bag filled with some pieces of plastic, and perhaps even invest in buying a waste gripper, and pretend you are searching for trash.
+Your garbage bag serves as your bag for eggs as well.
 More and more people collect trash during weekends, so you will perfectly stay under the radar.

 Walking winch – The modern Mid-Frisian word ljip and the English lapwing (peewit) are similar.
 The Old English word is lǣpwince, thus leap-winch.
 Leave out winch, and leap and ljip are nearly the same (P.A.
 Kerkhof 2022).

-Despite all efforts and all restrictions the population of peewits, and of other pasture birds, is decreasing still.
+Despite all environmental efforts and all restrictions, the population of peewits, and of other pasture birds, is decreasing still.
 In the Netherlands that is, because peewits as such are not endangered in Europe.
-It's a bit of a mystery, because the Frisians really did do their best to create a beautiful, clean lawn of their fields.
+It is a bit of a mystery, because the Frisians really did do their best to create a beautiful, clean lawn of their fields.
 They grow exclusively English ryegrass.
-Furthermore, dung is injected into the soil instead of the traditional landspreading, to prevent growth of nasty insects and worms, and a nasty smell.
-Also, they mow the land six times a year, instead of the two times a few decennia back.
-Why is such a sterile, odour-free, toxin-green turf not appealing for birds?
+Furthermore, dung is injected into the soil instead of the traditional landspreading, to prevent growth of nasty insects and worms, and to prevent a nasty odour.
+In addition, they mow the land about six times a year, instead of the two times a few decennia back.
+Why is such a sterile, scentless, toxin-green turf not appealing for birds?
 The Frisians are in the weeds how to find the answer.

 2. Fierljeppe